cs3org/OCM-API/IETF-OCM.md

                           path, query)
 * "content-digest"      - [RFC9530] digest of the body
 * "content-length"      - message size
-* "date"                - timestamp

 The Signature-Input parameters MUST include `created`.
+Freshness and replay protection are anchored on `created` (see Verification Requirements).

+A signed request SHOULD additionally cover the `date` component when a `Date` header is present.

 A request signed in the context of OCM MUST carry the signature parameter `tag="ocm"` (see Section 2.3 of [RFC9421]).
 Unlike the